Sebastião Rodolfo Dalgado: Recognition

-In 1911 he was elected corresponding member of the Academy of Sciences, and received the title of Doutor em Letras, which was granted by the Council of the Faculty of Arts of Lisbon (Conselho da Faculdade de Letras de Lisboa).
+In 1911, Dalgado was elected corresponding member of the Academy of Sciences, and received the title of Doutor em Letras, which was granted by the Council of the Faculty of Arts of Lisbon (Conselho da Faculdade de Letras de Lisboa).

 He suffered from diabetes, which ultimately resulted in the amputation of both his legs (in 1911 and 1915.)
 From that point onwards, Dalgado used a wheelchair.

 Because of his handicap, the Faculty of Humanities granted him the privilege of performing his duties from his home, where his students gathered around him to hear his lessons.
 He also undertook the daily celebration of Mass in his wheelchair, with special religious permission.

 When he died, on 4 April 1922, his funeral rites reflected the wide prestige that had won.
 In attendance were the Patriarch of Lisbon, the Apostolic Nuncio in Lisbon, the Minister of Education and representatives of colleges and academies of Lisbon.

 The funeral eulogy was delivered by Canon José de Santa Rita e Sousa, professor of the Escola Superior Colonial, where he taught the chair of Konkani language.
 The press coverage was large, reflecting throughout the Lusophone world.